eleanorfrajka/ifmeo/content/home/welcome.md

 <br>

-The **Experimental Oceanography** group uses oceanographic measurements to advance our understanding of ocean dynamics and circulation in a changing climate.
+The **Experimental Oceanography** group at the Universität Hamburg, Institut für Meereskunde uses oceanographic measurements to advance our understanding of ocean dynamics and circulation in a changing climate.